Particular/Workshop/exercises/02 - Publish-Subscribe.md

 In NServiceBus endpoints communicate by sending each other messages.
 In this exercise we'll focus on special kind of messages - events.
 We will also explore a very powerful and popular messaging pattern - Publish-Subscribe (often also called Pub-Sub).

 Events are used to communicate that some action has taken place, they're informing about a fact that occurred in the past.
-In Pub-Sub the sender (called Publisher) and receivers (called Subscriber) are loosely coupled.
+In Pub-Sub the sender (called Publisher) and the receiver (called Subscriber) are loosely coupled.
 There might be zero, one or multiple Subscribers interested in a specific event.
-In order to receive that event they need to explicitly subscribe to it.
+In order to receive that event they need to explicitly subscribed to it.
 In NServiceBus the subscription request is sent by the framework, after specifying mappings and implementing a handler which will process the event.
 The Publisher sends a copy of the event message to every subscriber.

 ## Introduction

-In the last exercise we extended our UI by showing additional information.
+In the last exercise you'll extended the UI by showing additional information.
 As you probably noticed, in the Orders page we have a button "Create new order".
 In this exercise we'll complete the process of placing a new order.

 ### Business requirement

 At the moment when a customer creates a new order that information is just saved in a database.
-In order to complete the process, we need to provide ability to pay for the placed order.
+In order to complete the process, you need to provide the ability to pay for the placed order.

 ### What's provided for you:
 - Have a look at the `EndpointConfig` class in the `Divergent.Finance` project.
 Note that we use conventions to specify which messages are events: